African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 What size tank do cichlids need?

-The tank size for African Cichlid varies from specie to specie.
-Smaller Cichlid, like electric yellow Cichlid, needs a minimum of 30 gallons tank.
-If you want to add more yellow Cichlids, 3 gallons for each fish will be required for each fish.
+The tank size for African Cichlids varies from species to species.
+A smaller Cichlid, like an electric yellow Cichlid, needs a minimum of 30 gallons tank.
+If you want to add more yellow Cichlids, 3 gallons will be required for each fish.

-In contrast, the larger ones like blue Cichlids need a 50 gallons tank.
-They are active swimmers, and if they don’t have ample space, they can get more aggressive.
-Always remember to research your species and their needs before deciding the size of the tank.
+In contrast, larger ones, like blue Cichlids, need a 50-gallon tank.
+They are active swimmers, and if they don’t have ample space, they can become more aggressive.
+Always remember to research your species and their needs before deciding the tank size.

 African Cichlid Tank Mates

-If you are keeping Cichlids for the first time, I will suggest you go with one in the beginning.
-They are aggressive and can harm or kill the other fish of the same species if threatened.
+If you are keeping Cichlids for the first time, I suggest you start with one.
+They are aggressive and can harm or kill other fish of the same species if threatened.

 African catfish are perfect for them as they are bottom dwellers and fast swimmers.
 They can defend themselves.